Use my easy tips and tricks to learn how to get free stuff … that you actually want!

 Using apps while shopping is an awesome and easy way to save lots of money and get freebies, too!
 Money saving apps range from grocery rebates to rewards programs to store specific apps.

 There are tons of apps out there, but these are my faves:

-Grocery Saving Apps – Use these apps to earn rebates on groceries and other purchases.
+- Grocery Saving Apps – Use these apps to earn rebates on groceries and other purchases.
 Basically, you check out the deals available in the app, make a purchase, take a photo of receipt using the app, then get rebates (cash back) on the items you purchased.
-My faves are Ibotta (earn up to $10 when you sign up) and MobiSave, and you can use both apps on the same receipt to save double.
-I especially like MobiSave though, because they send the rebate immediately, whereas with Ibotta you have to reach a minimum threshold to get a payout.
+My fave is Ibotta (earn up to $10 when you sign up).

 My last trick to help you get free stuff is to sign up for influencer, sample, and screening programs.
 The catch is that you may need to have a substantial social media following or live in certain areas (usually big cities).

 Here are two I belong to: